Skip to content

 name: simple-func-py

-Note: Function drivers can be attached as hooks in environment templates, resource templates, or as tasks in the Resource Template - Custom Provider.
+Note: Functions can be attached as hooks in environment templates, resource templates, or as tasks in the Resource Template - Custom Provider.

 Return Errors/Exceptions

-Functions executed through the Function Driver can return three (3) types of errors/exceptions:
+Functions executed can return three (3) types of errors/exceptions:

 • Failed: This error type indicates that the function has encountered a critical issue and cannot proceed.
 When a function returns a Failed error, it transitions to a terminal state, which signifies that no further processing will occur for that invocation